Turning 40 Was All Fun & Games Until…

 You name it, people love to tag “for your age” on the end of compliments made to women over 40, effectively making said compliment an insult in a matter of seconds.

 Stereotypes about age suck.

 Look, people, you are living in the dark ages if you still equate beauty, strength, and speed with youth.
 A parade of women have shown the world that life doesn’t suddenly end when you say goodbye to your thirties.
 Women are scaling mountains and becoming elite athletes after turning forty.
-And don’t forget the jaw-dropping 2020 Superbowl Halftime performance Jennifer Lopez (50) and Shakira (43) put on this year.
+And don’t forget the jaw-dropping 2020 Superbowl Halftime performance Jennifer Lopez (50) and Shakira (43) put on.
 Younger stars couldn’t (and haven’t) done it better.
-And Jlo and Shakira are part of a growing club of stunning beauties like Charlise Therone (who recently kicked ass in “Old Guard”), Gillian Anderson, Halle Berry, and Kate Beckinsale who have all proven that beauty isn’t restricted by age.
+And Jlo and Shakira are part of a growing club of stunning beauties like Charlise Therone, Gillian Anderson, Halle Berry, and Kate Beckinsale who have all proven that beauty isn’t restricted by age.

 “It’s probably Menopause.”

 When we were younger, our unpleasant feelings had to be due to our hormones and periods.
 And now every unwanted emotional response just has to be due to the onset of menopause.
 If you find yourself saying this to a woman over forty, it’s highly likely that you are the cause of her anger, and that her moodiness has nothing to do with menopause at all.

 I don’t know how many times I’ve had younger women tell me that I remind them of their mothers.
 I truly hate it when this happens.
 It’s so awkward, and kind of gross.
 It immediately sets up a dynamic that feels super unhealthy.
 I am not your mother.